21 May 2021

 After completing the device setup, we confirm that everything works fine.
 Now

-all documents are stored encrypted in /home/crypto/fs
+all documents are stored encrypted in /home/crypto/fs.
+Finally, we stop

-again and unmount the crypto volume for now:
+xochitl again and unmount the crypto volume for now:

 reMarkable: / systemctl stop xochitl